How to Use the Center Tab Stop in Word 2010

 6Type the text to center.

-As you type, the text is centered on the line.
+While you type, the text is centered on the line.
 Don’t type too much; remember that the center tab is a single-line thing.